Single phase motors are the most familiar of all electric motors because they are extensively used in home appliances, shops, offices etc.

 Unlike three-phase induction motors, single phase induction motors are not self-starting.
 The reason behind this is very interesting.

 Why Single Phase Induction Motor is Not Self Starting?

 The single-phase induction motor has distributed stator winding and a squirrel-cage rotor.

 When fed from a single-phase supply, its stator winding produces a flux ( or field ) which is only alternating i.e. one which alternates along one space axis only.

 It is not synchronously revolving ( or rotating ) flux as in the case of a two or a three-phase stator winding fed from a 2 of 3 phase supply.

 Now, an alternating or pulsating flux acting on a stationary squirrel-cage rotor cannot produce rotation (only a revolving flux can produce rotation ).
 That is why a single phase motor is not self-starting.

 However, if the rotor of such a machine is given an initial start by hand (or small motor) or otherwise in either direction, then immediately a torque arises and the motor accelerates to its final speed (unless the applied torque is too high).

-This peculiar behavior of the motor has been explained in two ways
+This peculiar behavior of the motor has been explained using two theories below

 Only the double field revolving theory will be discussed briefly.